McNetic/sqlshell/index.md

 If you're of a mind to do so, you can also peruse the [change log][].

+## Reporting Bugs

+If you encounter a bug in SQLShell, freel free to open an issue on the [issues page][].
+In the issue, please include:

+* The affected version of SQLShell, which appears in the banner when you first start SQLShell.
+* The operating system you're using (Windows 7, Linux, Mac OS X, etc.)
+* The version of Java installed on your system.
+(Type `java -version` at a command prompt.)
+* The type of database you're attempting to use, if applicable (e.g., MySQL, SQL Server, Oracle, PostgreSQL, etc.)
+* The JDBC driver you're using, if there's more than one choice.
+(For instance, if you're using SQL Server, are you using the JetDirect driver or the Microsoft driver?)

+In addition, enable SQLShell stack traces, as show below; if SQLShell dumps a stack trace, please include it in the issue.

+**Enabling stack traces**

+To enable stack traces, set the SQLShell `stacktrace` variable:

+    db> .set stacktrace on

 ## Copyright and License

 SQLShell is copyright &copy; 2009-2010 [Brian M. Clapper][] is released